 (The cumulative incidence rate is calculated by dividing the total number of cases over the census population, then multiplying by 100,000)

-Child Vaccination Town Hall – Now with Spanish Translation
+Child Vaccination Town Hall – July 13th, 6pm.

 Upcoming Vaccination Clinics In Pitkin County

 Visit the Get Vaccinated webpage for details and to make appointments.

 - Fri, July 15, 10:00am – 6:00pm.
 Snowmass Center / 16 Kearns Dr. Snowmass Village CO.
 81615

 - Sat, July 16, 10:00am – 6:00pm.
 Old Snowmass Market (Conoco) / 26 Snowmass Creek Rd.
 Snowmass CO.
 81654

 - Sun, July 17, 10:00am – 6:00pm.
 Downtown Aspen / 412 Rio Grande Pl.
 Aspen CO.
 81611

 - Tue, July 26, 10:00am – 6:00pm.
 Snowmass Center / 16 Kearns Dr. Snowmass Village CO.
 81615